KenyC/Jump/README.md

 # How it works

-The difficulty is that a subprocess cannot modify characteristic of the parent process (in particular, its current working directory).
-To hack one's way around the problem, ``make install`` thus creates a bash function ``jump`` in your ``.bashrc``.
+The difficulty is that a subprocess cannot modify characteristics of the parent process (in particular, its current working directory).
+To hack one's way around the problem, ``make install`` creates a bash function ``jump`` in your ``.bashrc``.
 This function ``jump`` itself calls a Haskell program which gives bash instructions to be sourced by the ``jump`` function.